livestock3d/livestock/README.md

 around buildings to enable and evaluate sustainable solutions, where those effects are incorporated.

 We have two focus areas: Surface Water Run-Off and Outdoor Thermal Comfort.
+Livestock provides couplings to the hygrothermal modeling environment CMF as well as mesh capabilities used in Blender.
 We are using CMF - [Catchment Modelling Framework](https://github.com/philippkraft/cmf) as our base for hydrological modelling.
 The hydrologic models can be used to investigate storm water management solutions at a high accuracy or be used as an input to an outdoor thermal comfort model.

-Livestock aims at being a high performance package, by implementing the [Livestock Template Method](https://ocni-dtu.github.io/how-is-it-working.html) for fast and scalable computations.
+Livestock aims at being a high performance package, by implementing the [Livestock Template Method (LTM)](https://ocni-dtu.github.io/how-is-it-working.html) for fast and scalable computations.
+The LTM is a protocol and method to couple various CPython modules to Grasshopper.
+Livestock provides an easy way to read and write Python code back and forth between IronPython and CPython.

 Livestock consists of a series of Grasshopper Python Script components and a underlying collection of Python scripts and a PyPI package